ShirshoDipto/interactive-map/README.md

 ## Technologies Used

-- Javascript
+- JavaScript
-- Html
+- HTML
 - CSS
 - Webpack
 - [Mapbox GL](https://www.mapbox.com)
 - [Mapbox Studio](https://www.mapbox.com)

-## Features
+## Key Features

-1. Toggle main layers from top right.
-2. Toggle sub layers from addtional options.
-3. Switch between canvas styles from top left.
-4. Clickable red dots that shows additonal details of Conflicted Zones.
-5. Tilt the map.
-Hold right mouse button and start moving the mouse upwards/downwards.
+**1. Interactivity:** Explore through an interactive map interface, allowing users to zoom in, pan, tilt, and navigate effortlessly.

+**1. Customizable Layers:** Toggle between different layers and sublayers to focus on specific regions of interest.

+**1. Rich Information Display:** Access detailed information by interacting with the map elements, such as conflicted zone details, summary of the pipelines.

 ## Data Sources: